jinspark-lab/aws-edge-sample/README.md

 - AWS Systems Manager
  : AWS Systems Manager is used for providing target subnet id to Matchmaker.
 Sample code uses Systems Manager - Parameter Stores, but it is also able to use Database to manage connection information.

+- Amazon CloudWatch RUM
+ : Amazon CloudWatch RUM is used for measuring end-user experiences for the application.
+You are able to evaluate end-user performance & errors & session information inside AWS Console Dashboard.
+You are also integrating AWS X-Ray, Amazon Cognito and Amazon CloudWatch Logs to analyze.

 ## How to Use